-Mexico profile - Timeline - BBC News
+Mexico profile

 2016 March - Mexico says it will not pay for a wall to built along the Mexican-US border in its first direct response to US presidential candidate Donald Trump's electoral pledge.

-2016 May - President Enrique Pena Nieto has announced proposals to reform the constitution to allow same sex marriages across the country.
+2016 May - President Enrique Pena Nieto announces proposals to reform the constitution to allow same sex marriages across the country.

 2017 January - Drug lord Joaquin Guzman, known as El Chapo, is extradited to the US, prompting a sharp rise in violence as rivals compete for power in his Sinaloa Cartel.